 How We Celebrate Breast Cancer Awareness Month

-During October, the media often does public service announcements reminding women about the importance of breast self-exams, mammograms, and clinical breast exams.
+During October, the media often does public service announcements reminding women about the importance of breast self-exams, mammogramsA low dose x-ray picture of the breast that allows a doctor to view glandular tissue and determine the presence of cancer., and clinical breast exams.
 (Here’s a great breast cancer PSA the Long Island newspaper Newsday did in 2011.)

 In addition to breast cancer non-profit events, many businesses, schools, and government agencies organize their own awareness events.
 Besides our usual year-round breast health education workshops we continue doing in October, The Maurer Foundation is usually part of a number of Long Island and New York City health fairs, both at businesses, school campuses, and community events.
 Some businesses organize fundraisers that we partner with, like Brasserie 214’s pink drink promotion in 2011.
 If your business would like to help us in supporting breast cancer awareness and education, check out some of the past fundraising events our creative supporters have come up with and contact us.
 We’d love to hear your ideas.